 By Anne James, Outdoor Education Specialist, NGPC

-Conservation education also includes Nebraska Game & Parks wildlife biologists taking people on hikes to see the big horn sheep herds and staff photographers teaching about how to get just the right picture.
+Conservation education also includes Nebraska Game and Parks wildlife biologists taking people on hikes to see the bighorn sheep herds and staff photographers teaching about how to get just the right picture.
 Bird banding, in conjunction with Rocky Mountain Bird Observatory and NE Prairie Partners, gives people an in-hand look at our local migratory birds and their adaptations.

 So you can see that conservation education in the Wildlands has a broad range and is a lot of fun.
 Just by coming to the Wildcat Hills and enjoying nature, allows nature’s magic to reach into a person’s soul and touch it somehow.
 So, we encourage everyone to come to the Wildlands and make that connection with and learn about nature.
 You will find that nature in the Wildcat Hills is truly magical and you too will want to work to save that magic.